phlenoir/influxdb-sampledata/README.md

 * `stop_gen.bash` stops the data generator

 ## Testing environment
-Environment variables are set in `test_setup.sh`.
+All variables relative to the testing environment are set in `test_setup.sh`.
 A test is defined by its number, a short description and a -test.sh suffix.
 So any file in the form `nn-<description>-test.sh` defines a test that is callable from the test.sh utility.
-Every test is associated with a corresponding YAML file that defines test variables, e.g. `nn-<description>-test.yaml`.
+Every test is associated with a corresponding YAML file that defines specific test variables, e.g. `nn-<description>-test.yaml`.
 The YAML file must be present, even if it is empty.
-Some test output may need to be compared to pre-defined values to validate the test.
-In this case put the expected test output in a corresponding file with the cmp extension, e.g. `nn-<description>-test.cmp`
+If some test outputs need to be compared to pre-defined values to validate the test, put the expected test output in a corresponding file with the cmp extension, e.g. `nn-<description>-test.cmp`

 There are a number of predefined tests easily accessible with the `test.sh`  helper menu.
 * test #01 to ping InfluxDB server
 * test #02 to create database, retention policies, etc.
-* test #03 to check Kapacitor
+* test #03 to check Kapacitor is running
+* test #04 to check Kapacitor tasks syntax
 * test #05 #06 ... performance tests

 ## Details about performance tests